Using Bone Meal For Plants? Risky – Use This Instead

 They’re incredibly important for plant health and are believed to have been critical in the evolution of trees.
 They are a big deal in the organic gardening world.

-They do a lot of things, but are often specifically credited with bringing phosphorus to plant roots, which is a good thing because plants have a difficult time getting phosphorus out of the soil, since it is held very tightly.
+They do a lot of things but are often specifically credited with bringing phosphorus to plant roots, which is a good thing because plants have a difficult time getting phosphorus out of the soil since it is held very tightly.

 These fungi can actually supply more phosphorus than using bone meal for plants because the plant can actually obtain and use the phosphorus.

 Mycorrhizal fungi also bring water and other trace minerals to the plant, in addition to helping to protect the plant from root-feeding microbes.
-The fungi does all of this work for the plant in exchange for food from the plant.
+The fungi do all of this work for the plant in exchange for food from the plant.

-Mycorrhizal fungi are found everywhere in nature, but are often lacking in our residential gardens.
+Mycorrhizal fungi are found everywhere in nature but are often lacking in our residential gardens.
 Fortunately, they can be purchased as a powder and should be applied directly to the roots or seed or in the planting hole whenever you are planting.
-They can also be watered into porous soils, and is often used after aeration of turf.
+They can also be watered into porous soils and is often used after aeration of turf.

 Instead of using bone meal for plants, I always use mycorrhizal fungi in my organic garden.

-2. Sea minerals is very concentrated, mineral-rich ocean water from the Pacific Ocean.
+2. Sea minerals is a very concentrated, mineral-rich ocean water from the Pacific Ocean.
 It is so full of nutrients and life that it is the most incredible broad-spectrum product to spray directly on your plants and soil.